ketyung/KyPayApp2/README.md

 SwiftUIX - only two components used from this framework as I needed a TextField that can programmatically become and resign as and from first responder respectively
 , thus I use the CocoaTextField from the SwiftUIX and also an ActivityIndicator. https://github.com/SwiftUIX/SwiftUIX Or altenatively, these can be written by myself by wrapping UIKit with UIViewRepresentable but due to the rush for the deadline, therefore it's best to use a ready package...

 Firebase and SwiftKeychainWrapper installed by Podfile, for the authentication and a keychain wrapper for more securely storing data like the UserDefauls' way. :D

+The app supports iOS 13 and above but being tested only on the iOS simulators (iPhone and iPad) and iOS devices (iPhone X) running iOS 14.5 only.

+That's all for now...